 The Solar Charging System Option

 It is a bit of a project to gear up with enough solar to keep up with camper battery usage.
 Realistically, one would need panels at least the size of the whole top of the van to get close to accommodating the complete energy needs of an avid camper.
 Fixed panels mounted on the poptop of the van are going to prove impossible.
-They are going to be a source of water leaks, low fuel mileage due to wind drag and an accident-waiting-to-happen for breakage.
+They are going to be a source of water leaks due to fiberglass damage, low fuel mileage due to wind drag and an accident-waiting-to-happen for breakage.
+And what do you say to the guy behind you when the whole mess flies off in a bad headwind.

 Real solar requires buying or making a folding unit that can be aimed at the sun, moved to re-aim during the day, and folded up to transport inside the van.
 Moving solar panels to follow the path of the sun means getting much closer to their rating in total power over the sunlit hours.
 If one uses a high quality 200 Watt portable panel setup, then one is generating around 12 amps at 17 volts, given perfect sunlight and re-aiming the panels at least three times during the day.
 Use 3 amps to run your Engel Fridge, phone charger and some music.
 You have 9 amps left to charge up the low battery from the night before.
 Assume that the fridge takes less power at night.
 At 2 amps per hour for the 16 hours of no sunlight, one needs a 66 amp-hour battery which will end up at 50% discharged at the end of 16 hours.
 Too much math?